 The digital levers of Industry 4.0 range from digital performance management and remote monitoring to smart energy consumption and predictive maintenance.
 All these create added value by generating improvements in quality, asset utilization, resource management and time to market.

 - Where do the highest failure rates occur?

-1. It spots redundancies in the design phase
+- It spots complexity in the design phase

-Lean identifies complexity before digitisation even starts — this is an investment that pays off many times over.
+Lean identifies redundancies before digitization even starts.
 It singles out unnecessary process steps that will not add client or overall business value.

 Lean practices support a simpler transformation with less displacement of legacy technologies, people and processes.
 This helps companies move faster and with fewer risks of surprises.

-While the big picture goal is to spin a digital thread connecting the virtual product design process with a compatible set of technologies for planning and testing production floor equipment, experts caution manufacturers to avoid biting off more than they can chew.
+With so many different moving parts, digital transformation projects require a rock-solid foundation from which to build.
+While the end goal is to create a digital thread connecting the virtual product design process with a compatible set of technologies for planning and testing production floor equipment, experts caution manufacturers to avoid taking on too much too soon.

-That’s why only organisations with a sufficiently high level of operational excellence will gain any benefit from this next stage of manufacturing evolution.
-This level of excellence can only be attained through an incremental, maturity-based approach to operational excellence as well as the fundamental people engagement practices.
+Only organizations with a sufficiently high level of operational excellence will gain any real benefit from this next stage of manufacturing evolution.
+To attain such a level of excellence, an incremental, maturity-based approach to operational excellence – as well as the fundamental people engagement practices – is needed.